Related Pages:

 In 2017, the qualifying conditions under the Florida medical marijuana program were expanded when Governor Rick Scott signed Senate Bill 8A into law, establishing guidelines for Amendment 2.
 Florida's medical marijuana program is administered by the state's Department of Health's Office of Medical Marijuana Use (OMMU).

 Medical marijuana in Florida is open to both permanent and seasonal residents who are certified as suffering from any of the approved qualifying medical conditions.
 Such persons must be aged 18 or older, or if under 18, have designated adult caregivers to purchase or administer medical marijuana on their behalf.
-The following are the approved conditions for which residents may be approved to use medical marijuana in Florida:
+The following are the approved conditions for which residents may be approved to use medical marijuana in Florida in 2024:

 Note that Florida does not offer medical marijuana reciprocity for out-of-state patients.
 Hence, medical marijuana patients with out-of-state medical marijuana cards cannot legally purchase medical marijuana in the state.